rzaluska/hugo-blog-source/content/blog/2017-05-11-Redmi-Note-4-MTK-Bootloader-Unlocking-Linux.md

 After long and tedious process of unlocking bootloader in my Xiaomi Redmi Note 4 phone using linux, to sum up I decided to write *definitive* tutorial about it.
-I have collected all informations that were scattered around internet and gathered them in one place.
+I have collected all information that were scattered around internet and gathered them in one place.

 <!--more-->